-Ball # Name Type No. Description Input Reference Clocks P1, M1 REF[0:1] I U 2 Master Input Reference clocks (LVC MOS, Schmitt Trigger) Input reference clocks, available to internal DPLL for synchronization of output clocks and timestamp generation.
+Ball # Name Type No. Description Input Reference Clocks P1 REF[0] I U 1 Master Input Reference clock (LVC MOS, Schmitt Trigger) Input reference clock, available to internal DPLL for synchronization of the output clock and timestamp generation.
 Accepts input references from 8 kHz to 77.76 MHz in 8 kHz increments, including 25 MHz, 50 MHz.
 Additional pre-dividers are available to allow input frequencies of 62.5 and 125 MHz.
-These pins are internally pulled up to V{DD}.
+This pin is internally pulled up to V DD .
 Output Clocks A14, B16 P0_CLK[0:1] O 2 Programmable Frequency Synthesizer 0 - Output Clocks (LVC MOS) These outputs can be configured to provide any frequency with a multiple of 8 kHz up to 100 MHz, locked to the incoming reference (packet or electrical).
 P0_CLK[1] is a multiple or division of P0_CLK[0].
 A15, A16 P0_FP[0:1] O 2 Programmable Frequency Synthesizer 0 - Output Frame Pulses (LVC MOS) These outputs can be configured to provide any style of output frame pulse or low-frequency alignment signal associated with the P0 output clock.
 For a ToP client, provided two-way server-client operation is enabled, these outputs may be aligned to the low frequency alignment signal at the server (e.g., 1 Hz or 8 kHz alignment signal).
-A11, A12 P1_CLK[0:1] O 2 Programmable Frequency Synthesizer 1 Output Clocks (LVC MOS) These outputs can be configured to provide any frequency with a multiple of 8 kHz up to 100 MHz, locked to the incoming reference (packet or electrical).
-P1_CLK[1] is a multiple or division of P1_CLK[0].

-Ball # Name Type No. Description A5, A8 ETH_CLK[0:1] O 2 Ethernet Interface Output Clocks (LVC MOS) These outputs can be configured to provide the Ethernet RMII / MII / GMII / TBI interface clocks as required.
+A5, A8 ETH_CLK[0:1] O 2 Ethernet Interface Output Clocks (LVC MOS) These outputs can be configured to provide the Ethernet RMII / MII / GMII / TBI interface clocks as required.
 Capable of generating 25, 50, 62.5 and 125 MHz clocks.
 62.5 MHz is the default start up frequency, care should be taken to re-configure after initialization and possibly re-initialize receiving device.
-T1 DPLL2_IN_REF O 1 Buffered Selected Output Reference (LVC MOS) This is a buffered copy of the selected input reference clock for DPLL2.
+T1 DPLL_IN_REF O 1 Buffered Selected Output Reference (LVC MOS) This is a buffered copy of the selected input reference clock.
 Switching between input reference clocks at this output is not hitless.